The Missing Cross to Purity

 to clear truth and Friends, and to fetch it out of their mouths;

-that so they may not feed upon anyone's transgressions;
+so that they may not feed upon anyone's transgressions;

 that the miscarriages of some may not be charged on the body of Friends.